FindMySchool LogoFindMySchool

 Sixth form entry is more selective.
 Students applying from other schools must meet subject-specific entry requirements; internal Year 11 students typically progress if they achieve broadly Grade 5+ at GCSE in chosen A-level subjects.
 Approximately 280 students sit in the sixth form across two year groups.

-For families considering the school: verify distance from home, as the last distance offered in previous cycles has been tight due to oversubscription.
-Bath and North East Somerset Local Authority coordinates primary admissions; the school coordinates sixth form applications directly.
+For families considering the school: verify distance from home, as the furthest distance at which a place was offered in previous cycles has been tight due to oversubscription.
+Bath and North East Somerset Local Authority coordinates secondary admissions; the school coordinates sixth form applications directly.

 Applications